flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

         - Pay attention to your ECAMs and note your engine parameters as ENG 1 starts up.
         - The engine should take roughly 1 minute to complete its start up sequence - use the chronometer you started earlier to time this.

-    Engine 1 will have successfully started when the following applies:
+    Engine 1 will have successfully started when the following applies (at ISA sea level):

-    - N1 is at roughly 20%
+    - N1 is at roughly 19%
     - N1 reported `AVAIL`
-    - N2 is at roughly 70%
+    - N2 is at roughly 68%
+    - EGT settles at about 520°C
+    - FF is at roughly 290 kg/h

 === "Start Engine 2"
     1. Set `ENG 2` Master to the ON position.
         - Pay attention to your ECAMs and note your engine parameters as ENG 2 starts up.
         - The engine should take roughly 1 minute to complete its start up sequence - use the chronometer you started earlier to time this.

-    Engine 2 will have successfully started when the following applies:
+    Engine 2 will have successfully started when the following applies (at ISA sea level):

-    - N1 is at roughly 20%
+    - N1 is at roughly 19%
     - N1 reported `AVAIL`
-    - N2 is at roughly 70%
+    - N2 is at roughly 68%
+    - EGT settles at about 520°C
+    - FF is at roughly 290 kg/h

 ---